Hike of the Week: John Muir Trail - Part 2

 This week we pick up the second half of the epic John Muir Trail in California's Sierra Nevada.
 Here's the link if you want to read up on the first half.

-Before jumping into to planning your John Muir Trail experience, keep in mind:
+Before jumping into planning your John Muir Trail experience, keep in mind:

 • Backcountry permits are needed, so plan ahead